 We're honored to support P.S.
 ARTS, a non-profit organization that is a leader in the field of arts education.
 They are dedicated to improving the lives of children by providing arts education to underserved public schools & communities — by providing art supplies, starting art programs, spreading awareness, and more!

-A portion of your purchase will go directly towards supporting arts education for our youth. 🌱
+A portion of all your purchases will go directly towards supporting arts education for our youth. 🌱

 For more information on this humanitarian organization, please visit P.S.
 ARTS website here →